 VOA's Halima Athumani in Kampala contributed to this report.

-Uganda's President Yoweri Museveni offered reassurances Monday that his country is a safe place to visit after security teams rescued an American woman and her driver who had been kidnapped by gunmen in a national park.
+Uganda security teams have rescued an American woman and her driver who had been kidnapped by gunmen in a national park.

-Four unidentified gunmen kidnapped Kimberly Sue Endicott, 56, and her driver, Jean-Paul Mirenge, near a wilderness camp inside Queen Elizabeth National Park last week.
+Four unidentified gunmen kidnapped Kimberly Sue Endicott, 56, and her driver, Jean-Paul Mirenge, near a wilderness camp inside Queen Elizabeth National Park Tuesday evening.
 An elderly couple who were robbed but not taken alerted a park official to the abduction.

 The abduction happened in the Ishasha section of the park, which sits near the border with the Democratic Republic of Congo.

-Police spokesperson Polly Namaye said the kidnappers, using a phone of one of the victims, demanded $500,000.
+Police spokesperson Polly Namaye said the kidnappers, using the victim's phone, demanded $500,000.

 It was unclear Sunday if the ransom had been paid for Endicott, who is from Costa Mesa, California, where she has a small skin-care shop.